 How to use Moxlife-BD Dry Syrup

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Dissolve the powder in sterile water.
 Shake well and use.
-Moxlife-BD Paediatric Dry Syrup is to be taken with food.
+Moxlife-BD Paediatric Dry Syrup should be taken with or after food.

 How Moxlife-BD Dry Syrup works

 Moxlife-BD Paediatric Dry Syrup is a combination of two medicines: Amoxycillin and Clavulanic Acid.
 Amoxycillin is an antibiotic.
-It works by preventing the formation of the bacterial protective covering which is essential for the survival of bacteria.
-Clavulanic Acid is a beta-lactamase inhibitor which reduces resistance and enhances the activity of Amoxycillin against bacteria.
+It works by preventing the formation of the bacterial protective covering, which is essential for the survival of bacteria.
+Clavulanic Acid is a beta-lactamase inhibitor that reduces resistance and enhances the activity of Amoxycillin against bacteria.

 Safety advice